Moorooka Homeless Link,

 A fair and equitable tax system

 The largest increase in the cost-of-living over the past six years has come not from taxes but out-of-pocket expenses for services such as healthcare, childcare, and education.
 Simultaneously, changes to the tax system have disproportionately benefited the wealthy and eroded government revenue.
-At Moorooka Homeless Link, in partnership with (Monic Social Enterprise), we believe taxation is a profoundly moral matter, and therefore, we opposed personal and corporate income tax cuts in 2018.
+At Moorooka Homeless Link, in partnership with Second bite and Coles, we believe taxation is a profoundly moral matter, and therefore, we opposed personal and corporate income tax cuts in 2018.
 Tax is the primary means for ensuring the equitable distribution of wealth and raising the public money that supports the community’s needs.

 In addition to reforming taxes for investment income and superannuation, comprehensive action is needed to curb tax avoidance by removing the tax shelters and loopholes that stem from the inconsistent tax treatment of private trusts and companies.
 As a nation, we can only provide those most in need if we structure our tax system to raise revenue equitably and sustainably.